bulbtech/job-application-task-1/README.md

 #### Create new repository

 To get started,
-1) create new blank repository, on your personal github account or someware publicly accessible).
+1) create new blank repository, on your personal github account.

 2) Clone the repository with the task
 ```